 Although organic traffic accumulates over time, the massive output of content grabbed the attention of many of the other agencies in the HubSpot ecosystem.
 At the time, I was running the HubSpot Partner Program, and because of their commitment and the results they were getting, decided to make IMPACT one of the partners I’d use as an example in talks and in content we wrote.

 While I didn’t think about it then, Ruffolo told me that had a big impact on his ability to learn and grow his audience, “Because you were spreading the word about what we were doing, other agency owners were eager to talk to me.
 I learned so much from many of them that has helped us along the way in so many ways.
 We also had agencies and their teams reading and sharing our content too.
 It started a snowball effect where companies in the HubSpot community would hear about IMPACT again and again.
-It’s not a stretch to say that our early attention helped us ultimately attract the two agencies who have recently merged with us recently and helped us add amazing talent to our team.
-The content truly started a snowballs effect on our business.”
+It’s not a stretch to say that our early attention helped us ultimately attract amazing talent to our team, including the two agencies who have recently merged with us.
+The content truly started a snowball effect on our business.”

 Because of all of the great things that have happened because of it, IMPACT continues their commitment to content through today.
 They have grown traffic to 400,000 monthly views, a staggering number for a 42 person company in a crowded market.
 At a time when the rest of the market is competing using the same tactics, their strong domain authority makes it easier for them to stay ahead of the competition.